slab/quill/docs/modules/clipboard.md

 The Clipboard is handles copy, cut and paste between Quill and external applications.
 A set of defaults exist to provide sane interpretation of pasted content, with the ability for further customization through matchers.

+The Clipboard interprets pasted HTML by traversing the corresponding DOM tree in [post-order](https://en.wikipedia.org/wiki/Tree_traversal#Post-order), building up a [Delta](/guides/working-with-deltas/) representation of all subtrees.
+At each descendant node, matcher functions are called in the order they were added with the DOM Node and Delta interpretation so far, allowing the matcher to return a modified Delta interpretation.

 Familiarity and comfort with [Deltas](https://github.com/ottypes/rich-text) is necessary in using matchers.
 See [Working with Deltas](/guides/working-with-deltas/) for a starter guide.